TILE Manual Handling assessment method.

 Many workplace injuries occur because assessments focus too narrowly on just one factor - typically the weight of the load.
 TILE ensures you consider the complete picture, recognising that a light load can still cause injury if the task is awkward, the individual is unsuited, or the environment is hazardous.

-When to Use TILE
+When to use TILE.

-- Before introducing new manual handling tasks
+Before new tasks

-- During new employee induction
+New employee induction

-Detailed TILE Assessment Guide
+Detailed TILE assessment guide

 The Task element examines what physical actions are required to complete the manual handling activity.
 This includes the movements, postures, and duration involved.